esalgado28/NBA-stats/README.md

 - https://api-sports.io/documentation/basketball/v1
 - https://www.balldontlie.io/#get-all-stats

 Using python with requests and pymongo libraries, the api's were called and the data was transfered to MongoDB.
-Check `APIBuilder.ipynb` and `player_stats.API.ipynb`.
+Check `APIBuilder.ipynb` and `player_stats_API.ipynb`.

 ### Dashboard
 Our dashboard is powered using Flask API.
 Our server successfully connects to MongoDB to retrieve and feed the data to power our visualizations.
 See `app.py`.